Flo890/languagelogger-backend/README.md

 * Open `http://localhost:9000/cms/login` in browser.

 * You might see a red warning page, telling you that your database layout does not fit.
-Hit the "Apply" to initialize the database layout. **Attention: This will delete all tables and data in `languageloggerdb`!**
+Hit the "Apply this script now" button to initialize the database layout. **Attention: This will delete all tables and data in `languageloggerdb`!**

 * After a short while you should see the login page: